 “When your imagination is out of focus, you can not rely on your eyes.” -Mark Twain

 Using the atmosphere to change the scene.
 A sufficient context will help you express the message a lot.
 Try to harmonize poses with the setting, whether it be a gorgeous beach or a living room.
-Using features such as tables, columns, trees or something else to create a beautiful composition for sitting, leaning, or anything.
+Using features such as tables, columns, trees, or something else to create a beautiful composition for sitting, leaning, or anything.
 Negative space will assist you with the composition while also contributing to the image some suspense.

 Another way the backdrop can be used is to fade it.
 Using a shallow depth of field to distort it when the backdrop is overcrowded or too noisy.
 You will better accentuate the subjects in that direction.

 There’s no ideal posture you can dream of beforehand.
-In the phase, you will still have to make some minor or greater changes.
+In this phase, you will still have to make some minor or greater changes.
 But, getting some good starting points is beneficial.
 So, here are some of the poses for the most famous and traditional pair.

 Poses for Walking

 Walking poses are perfect because they make it easy to be comfortable and normal for your models.
 The campaign itself offers certain dynamics and establishes a story and atmosphere.
 It is a good way to resume the session as well.
-Walking about your place helps your models to get in a more comfortable mood, while from the very beginning you can make some amazing shots.
+Walking about your place helps your models to get in a more comfortable mood, while from the very beginning, you can make some amazing shots.
 From the front and from the back are traditional angles, but side shots can also be successful.
 Using the backdrop, holding hands, and a little bit of dance will help you catch some unforgettable moments.

 A broad number of options are covered by standing positions.
 Your posing couples are able to chat, embrace, kiss, face or face each other in the same direction.
 You can do any close-ups or wide-angle shots with wider surroundings, or they can be really close to each other or not.
-Standing poses depend on your shooting schedule and location, but whatever you do, follow the above guidelines regarding background effects, alignment of eyes and hands, and you’re going to be perfect.
+Standing poses depend on your shooting schedule and location, but whatever you do, follow the above guidelines regarding background effects and alignment of eyes and hands, and you’re going to be perfect.

 This is only a variant of standing poses, but it radically alters the picture.
 It’s another way of getting the models to relax and become more secure, by the way.
 I keep coming back to build an aura and a comfortable mood, but it is important.
 Leaning poses, anyway, automatically express tension and strengthen the emotional content.
 Your portrait would look more realistic and not staged with only one partner leaning.